Fantom-foundation/go-lachesis/docs/design.rst

 Lachesis nodes communicate with other Lachesis nodes in a fully connected Peer To Peer network.
-Nodes gossip by repeatedly choosing another node at random and telling eachother what they know about the hashgraph.
-The gossip protocol is extremely simple and serves the dual purpose of gossiping about transactions and about the gossip itself (the hashgraph).
-The hashgraph contains enough information to compute a consensus ordering of transactions.
+Nodes gossip by repeatedly choosing another node at random and telling eachother what they know about the poset.
+The gossip protocol is extremely simple and serves the dual purpose of gossiping about transactions and about the gossip itself (the poset).
+The poset contains enough information to compute a consensus ordering of transactions.

 The communication mechanism is a custom RPC protocol over TCP connections.
 It
 implements a Pull-Push gossip system.
 At the moment, there are two types of RPC
 commands: **Sync** and **EagerSync**.
-When node **A** wants to sync with node **B**, it sends a **SyncRequest** to **B** containing a description of what it knows about the hashgraph. **B** computes what it knows that **A** doesn't know and returns a **SyncResponse** with the corresponding events in topological order.
-Upon receiving the **SyncResponse**, **A** updates its hashgraph accordingly and calculates the consensus order.
+When node **A** wants to sync with node **B**, it sends a **SyncRequest** to **B** containing a description of what it knows about the poset. **B** computes what it knows that **A** doesn't know and returns a **SyncResponse** with the corresponding events in topological order.
+Upon receiving the **SyncResponse**, **A** updates its poset accordingly and calculates the consensus order.
 Then, **A** sends an **EagerSyncRequest** to **B** with the Events that it knows and **B** doesn't.
-Upon receiving the **EagerSyncRequest**, **B** updates its hashgraph and runs the consensus methods.
+Upon receiving the **EagerSyncRequest**, **B** updates its poset and runs the consensus methods.

 The list of peers must be predefined and known to all peers.
-At the moment, it is not possible to dynamically modify the list of peers while the network is running but this is not a limitation of the Hashgraph algorithm, just an implementation prioritization.
+At the moment, it is not possible to dynamically modify the list of peers while the network is running but this is not a limitation of the Poset algorithm, just an implementation prioritization.

 Core
 ----

-The core of Lachesis is the component that maintains and computes the hashgraph.
+The core of Lachesis is the component that maintains and computes the poset.
 The consensus algorithm, invented by Leemon Baird, is best described in the `white-paper <http://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf>`__
 and its `accompanying document
 <http://www.swirlds.com/downloads/SWIRLDS-TR-2016-02.pdf>`__.

-The hashgraph itself is a data structure that contains all the information about
+The poset itself is a data structure that contains all the information about
 the history of the gossip and thereby grows and grows in size as gossip spreads.
-There are various strategies to keep the size of the hashgraph limited.
+There are various strategies to keep the size of the poset limited.
 In our
-implementation, the **Hashgraph** object has a dependency on a **Store** object
+implementation, the **Poset** object has a dependency on a **Store** object
 which contains the actual data and is abstracted behind an interface.

 There are currently two implementations of the **Store** interface.
 The